zkaufman/sherpa/docs/quick.rst

 Define the model
 ----------------

-Creating the model is the same as the one-dimensional case:
+Creating the model is the same as the one-dimensional case; in this case the :py:class:`~sherpa.models.basic.Polynom2D` class is used to create a low-order polynomial:

 .. sherpa::